 - simple

 - dynamic

 - interleave

-- gss

-- runtime
+- gss - runtime

-Refer to Section 5.2.1, "#pragma parallel" for a complete description of num-threads, and Section 5.2.2, "#pragma pfor" for descriptions of chunksize and schedtype.
+Refer to xx #pragma parallel for a complete description of num-threads, and #pragma pfor for descriptions of chunksize and schedtype.

-4.5 #pragma no side effects
+#pragma no side effects

 C functions frequently produce more information than just the returned value.
 Changing values of arguments via pointers or arrays, changing global data, and I/O can make a function unsafe to run concurrently.